Money laundering supervision for estate agency businesses

 - a lettings agent only carrying out lettings work

-- an intermediary such as an internet property portal for private sales, which merely provide a platform for private sellers to advertise their properties and provide a means for sellers and buyers to contact and communicate with one another - this exemption applies only if you do nothing else covered by the general definition of estate agency work
+- an intermediary, like an internet property portal for private sales, allowing private sellers to advertise their properties and letting sellers and buyers to contact each other (but only if you do nothing else covered by the general definition of estate agency work)

 - a solicitor carrying on estate agency work as part of that practice as a solicitor, and not as a separate business